 The program at University Counseling Services (UCS) is accredited by the American Psychological Association (APA), and we are members of the Association of Psychology Post-Doctoral and Internship Centers (APPIC).
 Our program participates in the APPIC Match (program code number 212911) and follows all APPIC Match policies.

-History of the Doctoral Internship in Health Service Psychology at UCS
+History of the Doctoral Internship at UCS

 University Counseling Services (UCS) has been providing training for graduate students in psychology since the Fall of 1968.
 The training program became CAPIC (California Psychology Internship Council)-Approved in 2000 to provide a half-time doctoral internship (24 hours per week) for graduate students in counseling and clinical psychology from doctoral granting institutions.
 In 2009, the training program received CAPIC-Approval to provide a full-time (40 hours per week) doctoral internship and shortly, thereafter, gained APPIC membership (beginning with the 2009-2010 doctoral intern class).

 The training program has participated in the APPIC Match, recruiting three (3) full-time interns each year beginning with our 2010-2011 doctoral intern class.
 Our program was awarded APA-Accreditation, with the initial accreditation date of November 8, 2011.
-We received accreditation for seven years, with our next accreditation site visit to be held in 2018.
+We received accreditation for seven years, with our next accreditation site visit to be held in the Fall of 2018.